Photo courtesy of Michael Judd of Ecologia Design

 1: Mark the elevation contour lines.

 An A-frame level is a simple, handmade tool that can help you identify elevation contour lines.
-To see what an A-frame level looks like and how to use it, see the video in my post How to Construct a Swale.
+To see what an A-frame level looks like and how to use it, see the video in my article How to Construct a Swale.

 2: Build a raised bed or outline a berm along the contour line.